 Another area that involves the physicist is equipment performance, writing standard operating procedures (SOPs), quality control in imaging systems and input into the design of radiation installations.
 In addition, the physicist has a role in radiological protection and the control of radiation exposure to medical staff and patients.
-The medical physicist in most cases is part of the clinical and scientific advisory board to help solve and analyse problems arising in specialised medical radiation areas.
+The medical physicist, in most cases, is part of the clinical and scientific advisory board to help solve and analyse problems arising in specialised medical radiation areas.

-Medical physics radiation have a vital role in the medical research team.
+Medical physics radiation has a vital role in the medical research team.
 They have numerous responsibilities in the fields of oncology, cardiology, and neurology using radiation.
 In oncology departments, they work mostly with radiation and are interested in the mechanism of biological change after irradiation.
-Further technological advances are paving the way for high-energy machines to treat patients and also new techniques to determine the exact measurement of radiation.
-Computer software design based on more advanced algorithms is used to calculate the correct dose for patient treatment.
+Further technological advances are paving the way for high-energy machines to treat patients and new techniques to determine the exact measurement of radiation.
+Computer software designed based on more advanced algorithms is used to calculate the correct dose for patient treatment.
 An active area of research is particle irradiation applied to biological systems compared to photon therapy.

 The IEC Image Quality Phantom conforms with the NEMA 2012 standard and is applied in the simulation of whole-body PET imaging and camera-based coincidence imaging techniques.
 This quality phantom calculates the coincidence count rate parameters for both brain and cardiac imaging.
 Furthermore, the IEC Quality Phantom extends to the evaluation between the true coincidence count rate and radioactivity.
 Also, to address any errors relating to the address pile up and the evaluation of the count loss in the correction scheme.